rubsamms/UC_System-Data-Analysis/Jackson/index.md

 ## A Closer Look into Each Ethnicity Admission Rates

 Before I continue, I feel I should bring up an issue I found and referenced beforehand.
 When looking at the American Indian UC data it is vastly incomplete.
 Values seem to be missing both in public and prove schools.
+It is in general pretty inconsistent and makes me wonder why this occurred and why specifically it occurred most when documenting American Indian students.
+While there is very minimal inconsistencies in other parts of the data, none are as glaring as these.

 {% include_relative Visualizations/AmericanIndianStudentsPublic.html %}